Milindi-Kodikara/RMIT-READ-BioMed/README.md

 [Effectiveness of Cross-linguistic Extraction of Genetic Information using Generative Large Language Models](https://ceur-ws.org/Vol-3756/GenoVarDis2024_paper4.pdf)

+Lesser the shots, higher the hallucinations:
+Exploration of Genetic Information Extraction using Generative Large Language Models - TBA

 ## Project overview
 Organisation of information about genes, genetic variants, and associated diseases from vast quantities of scientific literature texts through